shivanikharva/shivanikharva.github.io/index.md

 layout: home
 ---
 Hi!
 My name is Shivani Kharva and I am currently a 3rd year **Statistics and Data Science major at UCSB**.
 I am also part of the **Honor's Program** and have completed the undergraduate portion of UCSB's **Technology Management Program**.
-As I continue my studies, I would like to learn more about machine learning and communicating data to individuals who do not have a technical bakcground.
+As I continue my studies, I would like to learn more about how business and data interact as well as how to communicating data to individuals without a technical bakcground.
 I love math, baking, reading, art, playing video games, and going on nature walks.

 In the past couple of years at UCSB, my main extracurricular has been the **Data Science Club**.
 Currently, I act as the **Chair of Directors**, which allows me to work with executive board in collaborating with the PSTAT Department at UCSB about major club events (Fall Career Fair, Project Showcase, etc.) while also acting as a